chavdim/gollm/README.md

 # GoLLM
 Cli wrapper for LLM apis. (currently only supports openAIs chat API)

 ![t-rec_1](https://github.com/chavdim/gollm/assets/19467395/bd3032ad-396c-4df2-988d-e665a214ee88)

 # Notes
 - Expects OpenAIs api key to be set as an environment variable `OPENAI_API_KEY`. see https://platform.openai.com/account/api-keys
-- Model, token limits and interactions limits are currently hardcoded. respectively GPT3.5, 500, 5
+- Model, token limits and interactions limits are currently hardcoded. respectively 1000, 100
-  - Interactions are currently limited to 5 for safety. (loops and billed apis are a scary combination)
+  - Interactions are currently limited for safety. (loops and billed apis are a scary combination)

 # Installation
 ## homebrew